Election 2026 FAQs For Voting Day

 Who addresses instances of non-compliant advertising?

-If someone has evidence or suspicion of a election offence related to activities prohibited within 100m of a voting place during voting proceedings, they should inform the local Chief Election Officer or Presiding Election Official.
+If you have evidence or suspicion of an election offence related to activities prohibited within 100m of a voting place during voting proceedings, you can inform the local Chief Election Officer or Presiding Election Official.

 If a person believes that someone has committed a campaign financing election offence they should notify Elections BC.